Comet Chasing in March

 Comets that have apparently di

-sintegrated: C/2024 S1 (ATLAS), C/2022 S3 (PANSTARRS), C/2021 P4 (ATLAS), C/2020 Q1 (Borisov), C/2020 P1 (NEOWISE), and C/2019 Y4 (ATLAS).
-Beware that various other sources often fail to keep track of whether or not a comet still exists!Comet Visibility in the Eyepiece
+sintegrated: C/2024 G3, C/2024 S1 (ATLAS), C/2022 S3 (PANSTARRS), C/2021 P4 (ATLAS), C/2020 Q1 (Borisov), C/2020 P1 (NEOWISE), and C/2019 Y4 (ATLAS).
+Beware that various sources often fail to keep track of whether or not a comet still exists!Comet Visibility in the Eyepiece

 When you read below that a particular aperture is required to see a comet you can have a reasonable degree of confidence that the comet can in fact be seen in the eyepiece.